 Borrowing money for a mortgage deposit can be a risky decision.
 Find out more about your options and the alternatives available if you're trying to get on the property ladder.

 If you're one of the many people struggling to save up for a deposit towards a home you may be thinking about borrowing money - whether in the form of a bank loan, or from family or friends.

 But if you're saving for a deposit you're likely to be a first-time buyer, and borrowing money for a deposit on top of taking out a mortgage can add another layer of risk during an already stressful time.

-There are a few things to consider when it comes to raising money for a deposit, plus a few possible alternatives to extra borrowing.
+There are a few things to consider when it comes to raising money for a deposit, plus some possible alternatives to extra borrowing.

 In today's mortgage market you'll need to find a deposit of at least 5-10% of the purchase price of the property in order to qualify for a mortgage.